— Mrs. Weasley, Harry Potter & the Prisoner of Azkaban

 Tone.
 Be suspicious of extreme statements, explanation points, or wording evokes strong anger or agreement.

 “Clickbate.”
 Be suspicious of a site contains catchy headlines that try to get readers to click.
+These sites may have legitimate information interspersed with less reliable information.

 Content.
 Compare the content of a suspicious site against established news sources such as the New York Times, CNN, or Washington Post.
 Be suspicious if only the questionable site is reporting the, or if other questionable sites are reporting the story.